AidenFavish/AidenFavish/README.md

 * 💻 Always looking for a new project!

-* 🥵 Too many private repos

-* 😋 Love working in Python, Java, Swift, and C
+* 😋 Love working in Python and C

 <br>
 Stats